russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 How can I find time to read with a busy schedule?

-If you're struggling to find time to read, there are a few things you can do to fit it into your schedule.
+If you're struggling to create a reading habit or even just find time to read, there are a few things you can do to fit it into your schedule.

-- Try listening to audiobooks instead of reading physical copies.
+- Try listening to audiobooks instead of reading physical books.
 You can listen to them while you're commuting, working out, or doing chores around the house.

 - Use the Headway app to read short book summaries that you can easily fit into your schedule.